 How to Use Customer Engagement Data

 Organizations that leverage customer behavioral insights outperform peers by 85% in sales growth and more than 25% in gross margin.
 Customer data offers the most powerful opportunities for brands to improve customer experience and marketing returns.
-Here are just six examples of how to measure customer engagement use the data to improve marketing strategies.
+Here are just six examples of how to measure customer engagement and use the data to improve marketing strategies.

 1. Improve Customer Engagement Strategies